 Again, we will use the email address provided on your AACOMAS application.
 Please check your account on a regular basis.
 It is your responsibility to notify us, in writing via e-mail to email@example.com, if your email address changes.

 PCOM requires all students to adhere to PCOM's Technical Standards for Admission and Matriculation.
 For more information regarding Osteopathic Principles and Practice (OPP) Mandatory Course Requirements click here.
+We ask that you also please review the following video to become familiar with the expectations of students in the Osteopathic Manipulative Medicine component of the DO degree program.

 Interviewed candidates are usually notified via U.S. Postal Service within 4-6 weeks of their interview date.